Latest posts by Florian (see all)

 Furthermore, Zeal donates to charities and supports projects of all kinds, including preservation charities, environmental charities, and children’s charities, continuing their holistic work every time a pair of their sunglasses is purchased.

 Let’s be honest: we don’t need another brand of conventional plastic sunglasses which only exists for its own profit.

 Instead, what we and our planet need is more businesses like the ones that we have explored in this article – businesses that use their products as a vehicle to make this world a little bit better of a place.

 When you see the wonderful work being done by these sustainable brands, it is hard to justify purchasing a pair of sunglasses anywhere else.

 Which one is your favorite?

-P.S.: don’t forget to pick up an eco-friendly and safe sunscreen to protect your skin form harmful UV rays as well.
+P.S.: Don’t forget to pick up an eco-friendly and safe sunscreen to protect your skin from harmful UV rays as well.